jnels13/Screening-Childrens-Writing-Level-With-NLP/README.md

 ### Results

-Some of the initial models improved overall as the corpus size increased, as shown by the F1 scores below:
+Performance of the models did not significantly change with increase in corpus size (perhaps due to the still-limited size of the corpus), as indicated by the accuracy scores below:

 <img src="https://github.com/jnels13/Screening-Childrens-Writing-Level-With-NLP/blob/main/Source%20Images/Accuracy_Scores.png">

-The best-performing model was the Random Forest using TF-IDF weights (63.218% accuracy, 58.674 F1 score), and it clearly improved in performance as corpus size increased.
-It can correctly classify texts roughly twice as good as the baseline (which was 32.184% accuracy).
-The best Word2vec model was XGBoost, with 50.575% accuracy and a 50.282 F1 score.
+The best-performing model was the Random Forest using TF-IDF weights (60.92% Accuracy, 54.095 F1 score), and it clearly improved in performance as corpus size increased.
+It can correctly classify texts roughly twice as good as the baseline (34.483%).
+The best Word2vec model was SVM (51.724% accuracy, 48.871 F1 score).

 Texts may be pasted directly into the notebook, though this will soon be transferred to a stand-alone app.
-Further work includes updating the corpus size as additional texts become available, and deploying to a stand-alone app.
+Further work includes continuing to increase the corpus size as additional texts become available, and deploying to a stand-alone app.
 The source data should also be checked for potential bias in its origin, and thus, in its application; that goes beyond the scope of this initial developed model.

 ### Further Reading